TahaNili/ShahinBot/README.md

 - **Group Support**: Joins groups and responds to mentions/replies
 - **Modular Design**: Clean, organized, and extensible

-## 🗣️ Voice Message Usage
-- Simply send a voice message (voice note) to the bot in private chat or group (with mention).
-- The bot will transcribe your voice, generate an intelligent reply, and send the answer as a voice message back to you.
-- Voice recognition is powered by Whisper (open-source, supports Persian and English).
-Voice reply is generated using gTTS.
-- If the bot cannot recognize your voice, it will send a text error message.

 ## 🚀 Quick Start
 1. Configure your bot with @BotFather (enable groups, disable privacy, set commands)
 2. Add your API keys in `config/settings.py`